osmanaligungor/redux-toolkit-jobApp/README.md

 <p>Responsive Layout: In this way, a compatible appearance is provided even on different screen sizes.</p>
 <p>Modern Design.</p>
 <p>I created my own database using JSON-Server as the API.</p>
+<p>By using debounce, we improved performance, prevented unnecessary network traffic, and avoided unnecessary renders.</p>

 <h1>Technologies Used</h1>